-My family goes crazy for these grilled chicken tacos, and I love how EASY they are to make!
+My family goes crazy for these grilled Chicken Street Tacos, and I love how EASY they are to make!
 Marinated chicken thighs are grilled to perfection and served with warmed corn tortillas, pico de gallo, and cilantro.

 What are street tacos?